DPlayer234/lovedebugger/README.md

 * It always uses 'debug.getmetatable' rather than 'getmetatable'.
 Therefore it can access metatables even if those have a '\_\_metatable' key.
 * The variable 'getmetatable' is overriden by 'debug.getmetatable' within the Lua prompt.
 * This tool monkey-patches Lua's 'print' (but not 'io.write') function.
 The original function is stored as 'debugger.realPrint'.
-* It will attempt to require "debugger_font", which it expects to return a Font to use, on load.
+* It will attempt to require "(require-path).font", which it expects to return a Font to use, on load.
 If it finds such a file, and it does not return a Font, it may crash.

 ---

-Copyright © 2017 Darius "DPlay" K.<br>
+Copyright © 2017-2018 Darius "DPlay" K.<br>
 This work is free.
 You can redistribute it and/or modify it under the<br>
 terms of the Do What The Fuck You Want To Public License, Version 2,<br>
 as published by Sam Hocevar.
 See the COPYING file for more details.